 In this case, under A.R.S. § 38-842(12), the legislature defined certain components of pay as pensionable "compensation," and defined other components as not pensionable "compensation."
 The structure of A.R.S. § 38-842(12) shows that the legislature created two separate categories of compensation - those components of compensation that are pensionable and those that are not.
 The payments at issue in this case were plainly and intentionally placed in the "not pensionable" category by state lawmakers.
-Had the legislature intended to include vacation leave, unused sick leave, and uniform allowances as pensionable compensation, rather than expressly exclude them from that definition.
+Had the legislature intended to include vacation leave, unused sick leave, and uniform allowances as pensionable compensation, the legislature would simply have included those items under its definition of pensionable compensation, rather than expressly exclude them from that definition.
 It is absurd to argue that the legislature intended the components of compensation at issue in this case to count as compensation when they expressly listed those specific items as not pensionable compensation.